 As I pondered each Drive-by prayer I decided something wasn’t right.
 I believe prayer opens us up to seeing things the way God sees them and invites him into our world.
 But a drive-by prayer for a person who is disabled has a very disturbing underlying assumption.
 In churches packed with people, the two women who prayed for my son thought he needed prayer more than anyone else.

-If you want to focus on Sam’s physical issues, then they are right.
+If you want to focus on our son’s physical issues, then they are right.
 I guess if he was in a hospital, I would expect a doctor to see him as most likely in need of attention.
-Sam has more than his fair share of trials and he faces physical complications daily.
+He has more than his fair share of trials, has multiple medications, diagnoses and faces physical complications daily.

-But spiritually?
-When it comes to his relationship with God, Sam is perfect.
+When it comes to his relationship with God, S is perfect.
 He doesn’t sin and he won’t make choices that squeeze God’s hope and love out of his life.
-When he gets to heaven Sam won’t need to let go of stuff that’s holding him back.
+When he gets to heaven he won’t need to let go of stuff that’s holding him back.
 He won’t need his spirit to be transformed in order to fit into the perfection of heaven because spiritually he already is perfect.

 A long time ago a guy called Samuel was choosing a King for Israel and struggling with a similar issue.
 God said to him,